 - Encourage development of Accessory Dwelling Units (ADUs), a.k.a. “granny flats,” to increase density and affordability while maintaining the character of quiet, single-family neighborhoods.
 The City’s current ADU policy is far too restrictive, and virtually ensures that no ADUs will ever be developed in the City.

-- Zone more neighborhoods as Medium-Density Residential.
-This will allow duplexes to coexist alongside single-family homes in more Marquette neighborhoods.
-Medium-Density districts also have much smaller minimum lot sizes than Low-Density Residential districts, allowing developers to build smaller, more affordable homes and making homeownership attainable for more Marquette residents.
-Eventually, Marquette should phase out Low-Density zoning entirely.
+- Expand Medium Density Residential zoning regulations.
+Medium-Density districts have much smaller minimum lot sizes than Low-Density Residential districts, allowing developers to build smaller, more affordable homes and making homeownership attainable for more Marquette residents.
+Eventually, Marquette should follow the lead of many comparable communities and states in places like Montana, Vermont, Oregon, and Minnesota, and phase out Low-Density zoning entirely.

 - Work with developers to ensure that the redevelopment of vacant properties like Founders Landing Parcel 2, the old hospital site, and the Cliffs Dow property all add to the supply of affordable and middle-income housing.

 - Have the Marquette Brownfield Authority prioritize housing affordability.
 Local brownfield authorities can choose to focus on different priorities when considering potential projects – for example, the Marquette Brownfield Authority currently makes walkability a top priority.
 The Marquette Brownfield Authority should amend their Project Priority Policy to require that low-to-middle-income housing be included in residential and mixed-use Brownfield developments.
 In fact, I have already advocated for this as a member of the Brownfield Authority.

 Preserving Our Lakeshore, Trails, & Forestlands